David-Vandensteen/neocore/README.md

 * The process is not a real watcher (the rebuild is triggered only if the folder size change)
 * When you break this process, path is not restored in the current terminal (close & reopen a new terminal)

-## CDDA play ... (in progress)
+## CDDA
 ``` cmd
 cd projects\CDDA
 .\download-assets
 .\mak run
 ```

-In the emulator, use joypad right and left to change audio track
+In the emulator, use joypad right and left to change audio track.
-See projects `\CDDA\config\project.xml` for set the audio file.
+See `.\CDDA\config\project.xml` for understanding how to set the audio file.

 ## DATlib assets (in progress)
 For making your own graphics, see the DATlib ref available here: (after install)